IgniteUI/igniteui-docfx/en/components/checkbox.md

 _keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Checkbox components, Angular Checkbox controls
 ---

-# Angular Checkbox Overview
+# Angular Checkbox Component Overview
-<p class="highlight">Angular Material Checkbox is an extension of the standard HTML5 input, providing similar functionality, only enhanced with things like animations and Material Design styling.
+<p class="highlight">Angular Checkbox is an extension of the standard HTML input type checkbox, providing similar functionality, only enhanced with things like animations and Material Design styling.
 It enables users to choose one or several predefined options, mostly in forms and surveys.

 The Ignite UI for Angular Checkbox component is a selection control that allows users to make a binary choice for a certain condition.
 It behaves similarly to the native browser checkbox.
 Some of the features it offers are styling options, themes, checked, unchecked, and indeterminate states, and others.</p>
 <div class="divider"></div>